ilzebriede/digm5010/README.md

 **Complexity / Emergence**

-The source of disorganized complexity is the large number of parts in the system of interest, and the lack of correlation between elements in the system.
-“…acknowledgment of the role of chance and indeterminacy in shaping the living world around us. .. notion that the natural world is a compromise between opposing tendencies toward order and disorder.”
+>>“…acknowledgment of the role of chance and indeterminacy in shaping the living world around us. .. notion that the natural world is a compromise between               >>opposing tendencies toward order and disorder.”
 (Ulanowicz, p.8)